Complete and competitive financial markets in a complex world: The Economy.

+and cash additivity \footnote{ This property, defined in slightly different terms, is discussed at length relatively to risk measures in \cite{el-karoui_ravanelli}.
+In the context of non linear pricing cash additivity is virtually always assumed in a much stronger version, namely for all $X\in\Xa$ and all $a\in\R$, see e.g. \cite[Definition 1]{araujo_et_al}. }

+The non linearity of financial prices is a well known empirical feature documented in the microstructure literature (see e.g. the exhaustive survey by Biais et al. \cite{biais_glosten_spatt}) and essentially accounts for the auxiliary services that are purchased when investing in an asset, such as liquidity provision and inventory services.
+Subadditivity captures the idea that these services are imperfectly divisible and that they are supplied in conditions of limited competition.
+The degree of non linearity of prices, computed as

+will play a major role in section \ref{sec competition} and it measures the lack of competitiveness on financial markets.
+Although deviations from the competitive paradigm may originate from several sources, we find it convenient to interpret the polar cases $\ma(\pi)=0$ and $\ma(\pi)=1$ as indication of perfect competition and of full monopoly power, respectively.

+Cash additivity implicitly assumes that the {\it num\'eraire} is traded and priced on a separate market -- as is normally the case with treasury bonds, but not necessarily so with other assets.
+Concerning positive homogeneity, this property is consistent with market imperfections such as the bid ask spread, but contrasts in general with fixed costs.
+In \cite{jouini_kallal_99} prices are described by a {\it convex} functional, thus not necessarily positively homogeneous \footnote{ However in \cite[Assumption 2.1]{jouini_kallal_99} the assumption of monotonicity of prices is omitted. }.
+Indeed a number of our results still hold true even for convex price functions although the lack of positive homogeneity cannot be reconciled with superhedging duality established in Theorem \ref{th M}.

-We also require that prices be free of arbitrage opportunities, a property which we define as \footnote{ See \cite{ECTH_2017} for a short discussion of alternative definitions of arbitrage in an imperfect market. }
+We also require that prices be free of arbitrage opportunities, a property which we define as \footnote{ See \cite{ECTH_2017} for a short discussion of alternative definitions of arbitrage in an imperfect market.
+We do not adopt the pointwise definition of arbitrage suggested, e.g. in \cite{acciaio_et_al}, as this would implicitly correspond to assuming a form of rationality on economic agents even more extreme than probabilistic sophistication. }

 Of course, \eqref{NA pos} implies that $\pi(X)\ge0$ whenever $X\ge_*0$ while \eqref{NA mon} need not follow from \eqref{NA pos} if short selling is not permitted.
-We notice that the situation $X>_*\pi(X)>0$, exceptional as it appears, does not represent in our model an arbitrage opportunity because of the infeasibility of short positions in the {\it num\'eraire} asset.
-A firm experiencing difficulties in raising funds for its projects and competing with other firms in a similar position may offer abnormally high returns to those who accept to purchase its debt.
+We notice that the situation $X>_*\pi(X)>0$, though clearly exceptional, does not represent in our model an arbitrage opportunity because of the potential infeasibility of short positions in the {\it num\'eraire} asset.
+A firm experiencing difficulties in raising funds for its projects and competing with other firms in a similar position may offer abnormally high returns to induce investors to purchase its debt.